 Learning for next time

 In my experience, there was always a next time, and a time after that.
+Asking how to tell employees about a merger became a regular Google search.
 Despite the constant activity though, all these flurries of activity lacked an easy system to see data on how employees had received the messages.
 Without pulse surveys it was hard to gauge sentiment.
 Likewise, without data analytics on content page views, it was impossible to discern what people were reading.